JulieMontoya/Random_Beeb_Stuff/sideways_rom_ram/README.md

 ```

 + Lines beginning with a comment mark are ignored
++ Fields are separated by any whitespace  (spaces or tabs)
 + If the target-side filename is *, a zero-byte title file will be created on the target side
 + If no target-side filename is specified, the host-side filename will be used
++ Addresses are in hex, 1-4 digits, with no prefix
 + If no execution address is specified, the load address will be used
 + If no load address is specified, &0000 will be used
 + A final "T" indicates a text file; this will have all `\n`characters translated to `\r` to match the BBC's expectations